 B. Dominicans.
 Founded by St. Dominic as a teaching order with

 the purpose of reconverting the Albigensians in Southern France.
 Aquinas

 (More Aristotelian approach)

 I. Most important thinker in the Western World between Augustine and the so-called "Age of Reason"

 A. Catholic Church -- Read from Fides et Ratio

 B. In general...especially ethics (but people seem to be reconsidering Aristotelianism...)

 II.
 Early on he wants to become a Dominican.
 His

 wants him to be rich and powerful.
 In those days in Italy if you

 They finally had to release him.
-He becomes a Dominican and the rest
+He joins Dominicans and the rest

 B. Says things that get him into trouble.
 (Condemnation of 1277 the Bishop of Paris condemns a number of propositions including many of Aquinas').